larntz/lemmy-directory/content/community/jamie.moe/blog.md

 ## Description

 <blockquote class="description">
-If you've come to visit, be kind.
-This is just a place for me to put down my two cents written for no one in particular.
+This is a community where I blog about things I'm doing.
+These will usually be relevant to the Fediverse, or generally just technical in nature.
 </blockquote>